kuroi-9/relaxg/README.md

 # RelaxG
-A mobile-first tool to help with manga upscaling Self-hosted solution that take care of your local DRM-less books, improving their visual quality without the hassle of typing a command 200 times.
+A mobile-first tool to help with manga upscaling.

+Self-hosted solution that take care of your local DRM-less books, improving their visual quality without the hassle of typing a command 200 times.

 The hosted demonstration does not allow any downloading at the moment, as sharing protected media over the internet is prohibed.
 The output files are only produced locally.

 ## Getting Started (development)